aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 });
 ```

-however same issue we had previously the Database is empty, so for our App to work out of the box, we need prepopulate it with a few products
+However same issue we had previously the Database is empty, so for our App to work out of the box, we need to prepopulate it with a few products and our Construct doesn't provide a method to do that.

-and our Construct doesn't provide a method to do that, and in these scenarios you can use AwsCustomResources, CloudFormation sends lifecycle events to customResources and therefore you can add handlers to events like in our case would be the create event, and AwsCustomResources is a type of CustomeResources that allows you to use AWS SDK to make api calls, so in our case we will execute 2 SQL Statements, first one to create a table and second one to insert a few products.
+In such scenarios you can use [CustomResources](https://docs.aws.amazon.com/cdk/api/latest/docs/custom-resources-readme.html), CloudFormation sends lifecycle events to CustomResources and therefore you can add handlers to events like in our case would be the create event, and [AwsCustomResources](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_custom-resources.AwsCustomResource.html) is a type of CustomeResources that allows you to use AWS SDK to make api calls, so in our case we will execute 2 SQL Statements, first one to create a table and second one to insert a few products.

 ```
 const createTable = new AwsCustomResource(this, "CreateTable", {